 Composable, testable, declarative guardrails.
 Block prompt injections, redact PII, enforce topics, and validate outputs.

-dotnet add package AgentGuard --prerelease
+dotnet add package AgentGuard

 Quick Start